Kimiarfaie/Introduction-to-Image-Processing/README.md

 # Image-Processing
-Coursework for IDIG4321 Introduction to Image Processing course in Computer Science Department at NTNU.
+This repository contains the code for coursework of IDIG4321 Introduction to Image Processing course in Computer Science department at NTNU

 # Week 1
 Capture an image with your cell phone.